viki-vik/devops2/README.md

 ### Building and Running Docker Container
 #### Step 1: Build Docker Image
-To build the Docker image for the Flask app, run:
+To build the Docker image for the Flask app.
+Navigate to `flask-app` directory and run:
 ```
+cd flask-app
 docker build -t flask-app:latest .
 ```
 #### Step 2: Run Docker Container